dorienpastoors/doseResponseCurveinR/README.md

 Here's how!

-Download the .zip file to all required files.
+Download the .zip file to get all required files.
+The contents of the zip file are also added as folders so you can see what's inside already.

 ![dose_response_mtt_no_ind_points2](https://user-images.githubusercontent.com/93380534/195309926-b16bafea-b5cf-4523-84ec-e5d4b8c7436b.png)